-It was August 1960, and I was getting ready for first grade.
+It was in the middle of August, and I was getting ready for first grade.

 I was excited but also nervous.
 Mem was even more nervous than me because I was going to be walking to school by myself.
 The walk wasn’t a long one, but I still had to do it alone.

-Both Mem and Mom worked a 7 am-3 pm shift, and because we didn’t have a car, they both had to take early buses in the morning.
-And Mere Germaine was living too far away to help out, so I was on my own.
+Mom worked from 7 am-3 pm, and Mem worked a factory 3-11 pm shift and was a seamstress during the day.
+Because we didn’t have a car, they both had to either walk or take buses everywhere, which took a lot of time.
+Mere Germaine was living too far away to help out, so I was pretty much on my own day and night.

 After church, for three Sundays straight, Mem walked with me to the school, warning me about cars, strangers, and stray dogs.

 The walk was pretty straightforward.
 From White Street, we made a right at the corner, then walked up a long hill, and then made another right, and then down a steep hill, where the school was at the bottom, and across the street on the left.